Heartland (novel series): Characters

 Ashley Grant - Amy's rival in the series.
 Ashley's parents own Green Briar Stables, a stable for competition horses.
 Ashley often competes against Amy in jumping competitions.
 Perhaps as a result of her parents' constant pressure and high expectations, Ashley is extremely competitive and hostile towards Amy and her peers.

 Valerie "Val" Grant - The owner of Green Briar, Heartland's rival, Val is described as overbearing and snobby.
 Val believes in using very firm discipline- for example, whips and riding crops- on her horses; many of her students agree with her techniques.
 Val considers it a waste of time to develop a relationship with horses.
 Val schools her ponies to respond to the commands of any rider and her horses learn to "excel in one area and complete a course to win".
 Val, Ted and Ashley periodically attempt to shut Heartland down.
 Val is often an antagonist in the Heartland novels.

 Timothy "Tim" Fleming - Lou and Amy's father.
-Tim and Amy have not seen each other since Amy was 3, but their relationship evolves as the series progresses.
+Tim and Amy have not seen each other since Amy was 5, but their relationship evolves as the series progresses.
 He left Amy's mother and her family after he was hurt in a riding accident.
-Tim was paralysed in his accident; he is now in a wheel chair.
+Tim was paralysed in his accident; he is now in a wheelchair.
 After some time, Tim evidently began to regret leaving Marion, Amy and Lou.
 He found out where they were living and he sent a letter asking forgiveness, which Marion did not respond to.
 After Marion's death, he comes to visit Lou and Amy ("Thicker Than Water") and Amy finds out she is closer to her father than she thinks.
 He is now married to Helena and has another daughter, Lily.

 Benjamin "Ben" Stillman - Ben's aunt sent him to work at Heartland.
 However, he realized that he wanted to focus more on his riding skills than his skill with troubled horses.
 He went to work for Nick Halliwell along with Daniel.
 They both compete in riding, Ben with his horse, Red, and Daniel with Storm.

 Marion Bartlett-Fleming - Jack's daughter, a horse listener.
 Lou and Amy's mother and Tim's ex-wife.
 Heartland, and its alternative therapeutic methods, are described in the series as having been Marion's vision; Amy credits her knowledge of herbal remedies and training techniques to her mother.
 Marion dies in the beginning of the series from a trailer accident as she and Amy are trying to rescue an abandoned horse.